Home Compare DIS vs HEI.DE

 The Walt Disney Company vs Heidelberg Materials: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Heidelberg Materials carrying a narrow edge on growth.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+The structural profiles are close, with The Walt Disney Company carrying a narrow edge on growth.
+Heidelberg Materials still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DIS: S&P 500, HEI.DE: HDAX).
+Peer scores are normalised within each company's primary universe (DIS: Russell 1000, HEI.DE: STOXX 600).

 Trajectory Similarity